Christina Romer

 Christina Duckworth Romer (née Duckworth; born December 25, 1958) is the Class of 1957 Garff B. Wilson Professor of Economics at the University of California, Berkeley and a former chair of the Council of Economic Advisers in the Obama administration.
 She resigned from her role on the Council of Economic Advisers on September 3, 2010.

 After her nomination and before the Obama administration took office, Romer worked with economist Jared Bernstein to co-author the administration's plan for recovery from the 2008 recession.
 In a January 2009 video presentation, she discussed details of the job creation program that the Obama administration submitted to Congress.

-Early life
+Early life and education

 Romer was born in Alton, Illinois.
 She graduated from GlenOak High School in Canton, Ohio in June 1977.
 She obtained her bachelor's degree in economics from The College of William & Mary in 1981, and her Ph.D. from the Massachusetts Institute of Technology in 1985.
-Her doctoral advisors were Rudi Dornbusch and Peter Temin Upon completion of her doctorate, she started working as an assistant professor at Princeton University.
+Her doctoral advisors were Rudi Dornbusch and Peter Temin.
+Upon completion of her doctorate, she started working as an assistant professor at Princeton University.
 In 1988 she moved to the University of California, Berkeley and was promoted to full professor in 1993.